joaohenggeler/eternal-wanderer/Source/Setup.md

 * [limits](https://github.com/alisaifee/limits): to avoid making too many requests to the Wayback Machine, the CDX API, and the Save API.

-* [ffmpeg-python](https://github.com/kkroening/ffmpeg-python): to record the screen and manipulate the recordings using ffmpeg.
+* [ffmpeg-python](https://github.com/kkroening/ffmpeg-python): to record the screen and manipulate audio/video files.

 * [Tweepy](https://github.com/tweepy/tweepy): to upload the recorded videos to Twitter and publish tweets.